Arashomranpour/CrewAITripPlanner/README.md

-This is a research by Arash Omranpour and Peyman Davoudi
+This is a research paper by Arash Omranpour and Peyman Davoudi named : LLMs and Agentic Ai impact on Tourism industry 2025